The Inventory Grows With Me

 My first Step Four was three pages long.
 I thought I'd covered everything.
 My sponsor smiled and said, "Good start."

 She was right.
-A year later I did another inventory and saw things I'd completely missed the first time — not because I'd been dishonest, but because I could only see what I was ready to see.
+A year later, I did another inventory and saw things I'd completely missed the first time — not because I'd been dishonest, but because I could only see what I was ready to see.
 The first inventory caught the surface patterns.
 The second one found what was underneath them.
-The third one reached the beliefs driving all of it.
+A third one reached the beliefs driving all of it.

 Each inventory used a different lens.
 Resentments showed me where I was stuck.
 Fears showed me what I was avoiding.
 Beliefs showed me why.
 No single format captured the whole picture, and it wasn't supposed to.
 The inventory grows as I grow.
 What I can see today is limited by where I am today — and that's exactly as it should be.